AF-Cabouat/PREVis-scales/README.md

 A companion OSF repository was provided at the time of submission on [osf.io/9cg8j](https://osf.io/9cg8j/) for the original research project.

-## Process to replicate Figures 4 and 5-bottom
+## Process to replicate Figures 4 and 5-bottom from the paper

 To be filled in, detailed step-by-step instructions.